HSU-HPC/FabMaMiCo/config_files/study_3_filter_nofilter_MD60_2osc/README.md

-# STUDY-3: No Filters - MD60
+# STUDY-3: No Filters - MD60 - 2 oscillations

 ## Description
 This case study investigates the influence of no filters on the simulation results.
 We are using a **MD60** scenario here, with **wall-velocities 0.2, 0.4, 0.6, 0.8, and 1.0**.
-The moving wall is located at the bottom of the domain and performs 2 harmonic oscillations during the 1,000 coupling cycles.
+The moving wall is located at the bottom of the domain and performs **2 harmonic oscillations** during the 1,000 coupling cycles.

-The MD domain is initialized with 10,000 equilibration steps.
+The MD domain is initialized with 20,000 equilibration steps.

 ## Steps to reproduce